An in-depth report on the causes, diagnosis, treatment, and prevention of stress.

 - Depression Anxiety Stress Scale (DASS) -- www2.psy.unsw.edu.au/groups/dass

 Åkerstedt T, Perski A, Kecklund G. Sleep, occupational stress, and burnout.
 In: Kryger M, Roth T, Dement WC, eds.
 Principles and Practice of Sleep Medicine.
 6th ed.
 Philadelphia, PA: Elsevier; 2017:chap 77.

-Drossman DA.
-Biopsychosocial issues in gastroenterology.
+Drossman DA, Keefer L. Biopsychosocial issues in gastroenterology.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
-Sleisenger and Fordtran's Gastrointestinal and Liver Disease: Pathophysiology/Diagnosis/Management.
-10th ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 22.
+Sleisenger and Fordtran's Gastrointestinal and Liver Disease.
+11th ed.
+Philadelphia, PA: Elsevier; 2021:chap 22.